WesleyBryie/ChumBucket/wiki/megathread/games.md

 # 📑 2 ➜ Torrents

 ### 🐐 [DODI Repacks](https://dodi-repacks.site/)
-- DODI is a well-known trademark in the field.
+- Very well-known name in the field.
 This repacker is considered to be one of the finest in the pirated video game sector.
 Many people looking for free games trust this individual.
 - 🇨🇦 Hosted in: [Canada](https://check-host.net/ip-info?host=https%3A%2F%2Fdodi-repacks.site%2F&csrf_token=3bfab04c5dfd98f4c0de1c0fd4dee7014acaa05b)

 ### 🐐 [FitGirl Repacks](https://fitgirl-repacks.site/)
-- One of the leading names in this niche is FitGirl.
+- One of the leading names in this niche.
 The Russian-born releaser has evolved in recent years from a home archivist to the most well-known repacker on the web.
 - 🇧🇿 Hosted in: [Belize](https://check-host.net/ip-info?host=https%3A%2F%2Ffitgirl-repacks.site%2F&csrf_token=3bfab04c5dfd98f4c0de1c0fd4dee7014acaa05b)

 ### 🧲 [KaOsKrew](https://kaoskrew.org/)